Five steps to ensure your events make a real difference to business performance – especially through the people who can’t even be there!

 There are of course a number of techniques available to conduct this research, but check out the Engage App, as an especially powerful tool in this space.

-As a video I recently posted, and I hope this blog shows, I’m really passionate about the need to move away from a mind-set of ‘we’ve always done it this way’ towards taking new steps to make your next event a conference to remember.
+It is time to move away from a mind-set of ‘we’ve always done it this way’ towards taking new steps to make your next event a conference to remember.